 Black intends to use plays against an approach move in the lower right to naturally enclose the bottom side.
 At present the normal approach for White is the rather distant move at a.
 This is because closer moves tend to allow Black to play more aggressively:

 - a: This is the usual approach.
-Black prefers to shoulder-hit.
+Black prefers to shoulder-hit at c.

 - b: White strives to stay light; black usually responds at d and white tenuki.